All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 they become softer naturally.

-Can I wash a duvet
+Can I wash a duvet in

-in my washing
+my washing machine?

-Although, the care label on a Duvet will
+Although, the care instructions on a Duvet

-often say you can wash it in a washing
+will often say you can wash it in a washing

 machine; some machines even have a